Mamoru Oshii and the anime that made us question reality

 Dogs, angels, and other Oshii obsessions 🐕

-If anything defines Oshii, besides his reflections on consciousness, it is his obsession with basset hounds.
+If something defines Oshii, besides his reflections on consciousness, it is his obsession with basset hounds.
 They appear in almost all his films, with their droopy ears and sad gaze, as silent witnesses to human chaos.
-And then there is Angel's Egg, a work so cryptic that probably not even Oshii himself knows what it fully means.
+And then there is Angel's Egg, a work so cryptic that probably not even Oshii himself fully knows what it means.
 Watching it is like trying to solve a riddle while wondering if the director was dreaming.